Hamza Hamry: Mixed martial arts record

-Bare Knuckle Boxing
+Professional grappling career

+Hamry is scheduled to compete against UAE Warriors Featherweight Africa Champion Jaures Dea in a No-Gi Lightweight grappling match on October 25, 2024 in the prelims event at ADXC6.

+Bare-knuckle boxing career

+BYB Extreme Fighting Series

 On February 10, 2023, it was announced that Hamry signed a three-fights contract with BYB Extreme Fighting Series. he is the first fighter that was born and raised in an Arab country to be signed with BYB.

 Hamry faced Mark Tiffin on March 18, 2023 at BYB 16: Desert Brawl.
 He lost the fight via first round TKO.

+In April 2023, Hamza was ranked No. 1 in Tunisia on the BoxRec website.